 Furthermore, the Board of Directors has confirmed that, in regard to the individual remuneration of Directors for the relevant fiscal year, the advice of the Remuneration Committee has been respected to the maximum possible extent and it is in line with the remuneration system established by resolution of the Board of Directors.
 The Board of Directors has therefore judged that it is in line with this basic policy for determining the remuneration of Directors.

-(b) Remuneration for Audit & Supervisory Board Members
+(b) Remuneration for Directors who are Audit and Supervisory Committee Members

-• It shall be decided by discussion among Audit & Supervisory Board Members within a range determined by resolution of the Shareholders Meeting, taking into consideration full-time/part-time, audit operation assignment, the details and level of Directors’ remuneration.
+• It shall be decided by discussion among Directors who are Audit and Supervisory Committee Members within a range determined by resolution of the Shareholders Meeting, taking into consideration full-time/part-time, operation assignment, the details and level of Directors’ who are not Audit and Supervisory Committee Members’ remuneration.

 c.
 Overview of remuneration